 If you’re living in an apartment like me, you may not have access to a grill.
 With smoke and strong aromas coming from the steak’s cooking process, it’s impossible not to create a cloud of smoke or at least a smell that lingers.
 Reducing the smell of perfectly cooked steak is a difficult task.
 While that smell is both delicious and inviting when hungry, I don’t necessarily want the smell of steak in my bedroom at night.

 That is enough for me to not want to cook it inside.
-However, what other ways do you get a tender and juicy steak at home?
+However, what other ways do you get a juicy steak at home?

 Enter a sous vide cooker.
 This is a fantastic way to achieve a tender and juicy cut of meat.
 Using it is much less nerve-wracking than frantically eyeing your steak in a pan or on the grill.
 The cooking process with a sous vide cooker is to slowly cook the meat while finishing the steak in a hot cast-iron skillet.
 This results in a steak with a juicy interior and a crusty, perfectly seared exterior.